-We love to play with play doh, and salt dough is another great medium for play and creation.
+We love to play with play doh, and our salt dough craft is another great medium for play and creation.
 Salt dough is an easy way to create homemade play doh with ingredients you already have in the kitchen during the holidays.
-If you have been a reader for awhile here at Kids Activities Blog, you know how CRAZY we are about dough activities of all kinds!

 - Butter knife

 Make the salt dough recipe by combining salt and flour together in a large bowl and then adding water a little at a time until it is the right consistency and forms a dough ball.

 Lay out wax paper over your work area.

 Using your rolling pin flatten clay until your salt dough is 1/2 inch thick or so.